Flow fails to detect text fields or inserts incorrectly on non-QWERTY keyboard layouts

 Set your preferred layout before launching Flow.

 Dictate a short phrase to confirm text inserts correctly.
 If text appears as expected, you're done.
-If paste still fails, switch to QWERTY instead — some macOS apps handle Cmd-modified shortcuts by physical key position rather than character mapping.
+If paste still fails, switch to QWERTY instead — some apps handle Cmd-modified shortcuts by physical key position rather than character mapping.

 FAQs